-Here are the 3 most essential ingredients for your business success this year:
+Here are 3 essential ingredients for your business success this year:

 Business Fundamental 1: Mindset